aarong/feedme-server-core/README.md

 (2) terminate all feeds for a specified client, and (3) terminate all clients on a specified feed.

-If there are no relevant feeds to be closed, including because the client state is not `ready`, then the function returns successfully.

 Behavior depends on the state of the client feed(s) being terminated:

-- When terminating a client feed that is `opening` (i.e. the library has emitted a `feedOpen` event referencing the feed but the application has not yet called `feedOpenResponse.success()` or `feedOpenResponse.failure()`), the client is sent a `FeedOpenResponse` message indicating failure.
+- When terminating a client feed that is `opening` (i.e. the library has emitted a `feedOpen` event referencing the feed but the application has not yet called `fores.success()` or `fores.failure()`), then the client is immediately sent a `FeedOpenResponse` message indicating failure.
 The error code and data transmitted with the message are determined by the parameters passed to this method.
-No further action is taken when the application subsequently calls `feedOpenResponse.success()` or `feedOpenResponse.failure()` but either call will return successfully.
+No further action is taken if the application subsequently calls `fores.success()` or `fores.failure()` and either call will return successfully.

-- When terminating a client feed that is `open`, the client is immediately sent a `FeedTermination` message.
-The library will return success to any subsequent `FeedClose` message as configured by `options.terminationMs` and will not emit a `feedClose` event.
+- When terminating a client feed that is `open`, then the client is immediately sent a `FeedTermination` message.
+The library will open a feed termination window as configured by `options.terminationMs`.

-- When terminating a client feed that is `closing` (i.e. the library has stopped revealing actions on the client feed and has emitted a `feedClose` event but the application has not yet called `feedCloseResponse.success()`), then the client is immediately sent a `FeedCloseResponse` indicating success.
-No further action is taken when the application calls `feedOpenResponse.success()` but the call will return successfully.
+- When terminating a client feed that is `closing` (i.e. the library has stopped revealing actions on the client feed and has emitted a `feedClose` event but the application has not yet called `fcres.success()`), then the client is immediately sent a `FeedCloseResponse` message indicating success.
+No further action is taken if the application subsequently calls `fcres.success()` and the call will return successfully.

 - When terminating a client feed that is already `closed`, nothing is sent to the client and the method returns successfully.